Legends of Oz: Dorothy's Return

 Legends of Oz: Dorothy's Return is a 2013 American animated musical fantasy film that is loosely based on the 1989 book Dorothy of Oz by L. Frank Baum's great-grandson Roger Stanton Baum.
-It was directed by Daniel St. Pierre and Will Finn.
-The film stars the voices of Lea Michele, Dan Aykroyd, Jim Belushi, Kelsey Grammer, Oliver Platt, Megan Hilty, Hugh Dancy, Patrick Stewart, and Martin Short.
+Directed by Daniel St. Pierre and Will Finn, the film features the voices of Lea Michele, Dan Aykroyd, Jim Belushi, Kelsey Grammer, Oliver Platt, Megan Hilty, Hugh Dancy, Patrick Stewart, and Martin Short.

 The film premiered at the Annecy International Animated Film Festival in France on June 14, 2013 and was released in the United States and Canada on May 9, 2014.
-The film received negative reviews from critics and was considered by analysts to be a box-office bomb, grossing $21.7 million worldwide against a budget of $70 million.
+The film was largely panned by both critics and audiences and was considered by analysts to be a colossal box-office bomb, grossing $21.7 million worldwide against a budget of $70 million.

-It is the only film produced by Summertime Entertainment as the company was shut down in response to the film's underperformance at the box office.
+It is the only film produced by Summertime Entertainment as the company was shut down in response to the film's commercial underperformance.

 Plot

-At the Emerald City, the Scarecrow, the Tin Woodman, and the Cowardly Lion discover that the Wicked Witch of the West’s broomstick is stolen.
-With the Land of Oz's future at stake, the Scarecrow decides to use his invention called the Rainbow Mover to summon Dorothy Gale.

-In Kansas, Dorothy's farm has been wrecked by a tornado, leaving it in disrepair.
-A man claiming to be a government appraiser condemns the farmhouse, giving the Gales an eviction notice.
-After a few failed attempts to repair things, Dorothy discovers people all across her town have been given the same notice.
-She sees a rainbow that moves toward her.
-She tries to take shelter from it, but it absorbs her and Toto.

-Inside the rainbow, holographic images of her friends appear.
-The Scarecrow tries to explain what is happening but Winged monkeys break into the Wizard of Oz’s chamber, causing the Scarecrow, the Tin Woodman and the Cowardly Lion to flee.
-The rainbow drops Dorothy and Toto in Oz but not at the Emerald City as intended.
+Inside the Emerald City, the Scarecrow, the Tin Woodman, and the Cowardly Lion, now the city's co-leaders, discover that the Wicked Witch of the West's broomstick has been stolen.
+With the Land of Oz's future imperiled, the Scarecrow decides to activate his invention, the Rainbow Mover, to contact Dorothy Gale.
+Meanwhile, back in Kansas, she awakens to discover that a different tornado has wrecked her family's farm, leaving it in disrepair.
+A man posing as a government appraiser condemns the farmhouse and evicts her family.
+After a few failed attempts to repair her farm, Dorothy discovers her fellow townspeople have been similarly notified.
+Noticing a rainbow approaching her, she attempts to escape from it, but it ultimately absorbs her and Toto.
+Holographically, the trio reappear before Dorothy, and the Scarecrow attempts to explain what is happening.
+Before he can finish, Winged monkeys break into the Wizard of Oz's chamber, causing the trio to flee.
+The rainbow deposits Dorothy and Toto in Oz, albeit far from the Emerald City.

-Dorothy meets Wiser, an overweight and intelligent owl who cannot fly.
-They enter Candy Country, where everything is made out of candy, including the people.
-They are promptly arrested by Marshal Mallow for breaking the "no eating anything made of candy" rule due to the Jester tampering with the signs, and are taken to court.
-Upon realizing who Dorothy is, the judge drops the charges and releases her and Wiser.
-Mallow joins the group on their way to the Emerald City as a promise he made to find the missing General Candy Apple.
-Meanwhile, Glinda confronts the Jester, who has used a magic scepter created from his sister's broomstick and crystal ball to turn Oz's leaders, including General Candy Apple, into subservient marionettes.
-Glinda falls victim to this as well, giving him complete control of Oz.
+Dorothy first befriends Wiser, an overweight and intelligent but flightless owl.
+The pair enters Candy Country, where everything is made out of candy, including the inhabitants.
+Due to the manipulated signs, Marshal Mallow promptly arrests the duo for breaking the "no eating anything made of candy" rule and brings them to court.
+Upon recognizing Dorothy, Judge Jawbreaker exonerates and releases her and Wiser.
+Mallow joins the group, thus turning it into a trio, to fulfill a promise he made to find the missing General Candy Apple.
+Meanwhile, Glinda confronts the Jester, who has constructed a magic scepter from his sister's broomstick and crystal ball to turn the leaders of the territories of Oz, including General Candy Apple, into subservient marionettes.
+Glinda is similarly victimized, giving him complete control of Oz.